 Visit Montserrat Packing List

-- Hat or bandana to protect your head
+- Sun hat or buff to protect your head

 - Comfortable and sturdy footwear